OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 | Maturity 3 - Active Monitoring and Response | Data policy breaches detected and acted upon | Proactive reliable handling of legacy applications/services |

 ## Practice Notes
-Possibly move the Third-Party Requirements stream into this practice, as a third stream?
+* Possibly move the Third-Party Requirements stream into this practice, as a third stream?
+* Possibly split the System Decommissioning/Legacy Management Stream into two streams - one for the org. as a software consumer, and one for the org. as a software producer

 # A: Data Protection